KØXB - Rick at

-A 3-element SteppIR Yagi on top of a 60 foot Universal tower is my primary HF antenna covering 10 through 40 meters, and I have a sloper for 80 and an inverted-L for 160.
+A 3-element SteppIR Yagi on top of a 60 foot Universal tower is my main HF antenna covering 10 through 40 meters, and I have a sloper for 80 and an inverted-L for 160.

 DX-ing has always been my primary ham radio interest.
 I am on the Mixed DXCC Honor Roll, and I have also earned 8BDXCC, RTTY DXCC (#315), CW DXCC, SSB DXCC, QRP DXCC, Diamond DXCC, a 2,000 medallion for DXCC Challenge, and WAZ.
 Specifically, I’ve worked 348 countries overall, with 334 on SSB, 338 on CW, 328 on digital and more than 200 on QRP.